top of page

 The course was initially developed through co-teaching UG students with video artist Lee Yanor, and is developed as practice-based research for Graduates in academic frameworks, mainly at Dance SMKB Tel Aviv, AST bytom, and in the Dance Division of the Music Academy in Katowice, Poland.
 My intermedial approach to composition and its theoretical grounding is shared and reflected upon with lecturers, artists and scholars of the performing arts.

-Teaching ScreenStage Composition
+Teaching ScreenStage Composition and Theory

 bottom of page